 BY HUANBING XU, First-Year Communications Intern

-Duke University’s Office of Durham and Regional Affairs has committed to double its ongoing support of Habitat for Humanity of Durham through an annual gift of $25,000 to the organization’s Duke student chapter.
+Duke University’s Office of Durham and Community Affairs has committed to double its ongoing support of Habitat for Humanity of Durham through an annual gift of $25,000 to the organization’s Duke student chapter.
 The funding will come in the form of a matching gift, with Duke students committed to raising the remaining $25,000 needed to build one home per year.

 “Duke has been a proud Habitat partner for more than a decade, providing funding and volunteer support to build and repair dozens of homes in the Walltown and West End neighborhoods,” said Sam Miglarese, Director of Community Engagement with the Duke-Durham Neighborhood Partnership.

 “We’re thrilled to be able to broaden our partnership with Habitat for Humanity of Durham and with the Duke students who have worked so hard to expand the impact of their campus chapter.”

 The Duke Habitat chapter has grown during the past few years from a small club to one of the most prominent service organizations on campus.
 The student leaders have established a tutoring and mentoring program for Habitat homeowners, re-established the tradition of a Habitat spring break “Collegiate Challenge,” and been formally recognized by Habitat for Humanity International as an official campus chapter.

 Lauren Kottis, 2010-11 co-president of the Duke Habitat chapter, said she began working with the group as a volunteer coordinator a couple of years ago.
 Because the group did not have a steady funding stream, they could commit to build a Duke Habitat house only every other year.